ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/51-implementation.md

 This means that this simple implementation of an adjacency matrix does not work for all kinds of vertex types, but only for integer vertices.
 In addition, the vertices must be numbered $0\ldots |\mathbf{V}|-1$.
-The `vertices` method returns a collection of all vertices, which in this case is just the numbers $0\ldots |\mathbf{V}|-1$.
+The `vertices` operation returns a collection of all vertices, which in this case is just the numbers $0\ldots |\mathbf{V}|-1$.

-Given a vertex $v$, the `outgoingEdges` method scans through row `v` of the matrix to locate the positions of the various neighbours.
+Given a vertex $v$, the `outgoingEdges` operation scans through row `v` of the matrix to locate the positions of the various neighbours.
 It creates an edge for each neighbour and adds it to a list.